 While we may acquire a business in any industry, our focus will be on the healthcare industry in the United States and other developed countries.
 We believe the healthcare industry, particularly the life sciences and medical technology sectors, represents an enormous and growing target market with a large number of potential target acquisition opportunities.
-In 2018, total U.S. national health expenditures exceeded \$3.6 trillion, and the Center for Medicare and Medicaid Services estimated that total healthcare spending accounted for approximately 18% of total U.S. Gross Domestic Product.
+Overall, total U.S. national health expenditures currently exceeds \$3.6 trillion, and the Center for Medicare and Medicaid Services has estimated that total healthcare spending will approach 20% of total U.S. Gross Domestic Product over the coming years.
 According to IBISWorld, in February 2020, the global biotechnology market is expected to grow almost 2.9% to over \$294 million in revenue in 2020.